nathan-ts/math_game/REQ.md

 ### Task 3: Peer and Mentor review
 Review your approach with your peers and then with a mentor to make sure you are on the right track before starting to write your code.

+#### Nouns
+Player
+- Holds the score of the player
+- Holds the lives of the player
+Question
+- Auto generates the question to ask (on init)
+- Holds the text of the questions to ask
+Game
+- Holds two Player and some Questions
+- Calculates the winner if any, each turn
+- Accepts user input
+- Advances the game state by 1 each time, tracking the current player